Hours & Admission

 Facebook: https://www.facebook.com/hoobibakery

-When your eyes need a rest from dim museum lighting, take a stroll in the large gardens behind the museum, which features brick paths, a grassy lawn, trees, flowers, benches, art, and large stone statues modeled after the Moai in Rapa Nui.
-On the other side of the garden are the Taiwan Rail train tracks, which can be seen from the top of the hill.
+Take a stroll in the large gardens behind the museum, which features brick paths, a grassy lawn, trees, flowers, benches, and artworks.
+On the far side of the garden, you can view the trains as they set out across the landscape along Taiwan Railway train tracks.
 Your family can run, jump, play, or have a picnic in the garden to enjoy the beautiful mountains and fresh air.

 Getting Here

-The National Museum of Prehistory’s main museum is located in Kangle, a small town outside of Taitung City near the Taitung airport.
-This region of Taiwan is known for its diverse cultures and beautiful natural environment.
+The National Museum of Prehistory’s main museum is located in Kangle, a small town on the outskirts of Taitung City near the Taitung airport.
+Taitung is part of the eastern region of Taiwan known for its diverse cultures and beautiful natural environment.

 Address: No.1 Museum Rd., Taitung, Taiwan, 950263, R.O.C.